-A hair transplant can takes hours to perform, occasionally performed over two consecutive days.
+A hair transplant can take hours to perform, although occasionally over two consecutive days.
 This can be dependent on the technique and the number of grafts used.
 It is a team effort with the Doctor managing the procedure, performing specific medical tasks and overseeing the entire operation.
 It only requires one Doctor to perform one hair transplant.
 The technicians play an important role in preparing the hair follicles and placing the hairs into the new areas.

 Why is the Doctor Consultation Important?

 A consultation, prior to making any decision is the time to ask questions.
 As well as the time a Doctor will assess your suitability, including your goals and expectations regarding your hair transplant.

 - At what age did you begin to lose your hair?

 - How progressive has your hair loss been?

 - What is your family‟s hair loss history, maternal and paternal?

 - How have you addressed your hair loss, tried various medication, if so how effective?